Illinois Income Tax is imposed on every

 taxpayer on its unrelated business taxable income as determined under Section 512 of the Internal Revenue Code, without any deduction for the tax imposed or the standard exemption.

 Exempt organizations may be formed as either a corporation or a trust.
-Therefore, exempt organizations pay both income tax and the Personal Property Tax Replacement Income Tax (replacement tax), but the rates differ.
+Therefore, exempt organizations pay both income tax and replacement tax, but the rates differ.

 Tax Rate Database to determine the income and replacement tax rates for the exempt corporation or trust.